thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   experience your group will be talking about for years to come!

-  So drop us an enquiry today (we are friendly :-) and we'll send you some info and rates for your season.
+  So drop us an enquiry today (we are friendly :-), and we'll send you some info and rates for your perfect hen's party cruise.
 accordionSection:
   accordion:
     - dropdownContent: >-